 The U.S. Drug Enforcement Administration Southern Colorado Drug Task Force works with police departments in Colorado Springs, Pueblo and Florence and sheriff’s offices in Pueblo and El Paso County.
 The task force targets drug trafficking organizations in the southern part of the state.

-The Metro Vice, Narcotics and Intelligence Division of the Colorado Springs Police Department works to prevent the possession and distribution of illicit drugs in Colorado Springs.
+The goal of the Metro Vice, Narcotics and Intelligence Division of the Colorado Springs Police Department is to prevent the possession and distribution of illicit drugs in Colorado Springs.
 The agency works with El Paso and Teller counties to decrease drug trafficking in the area.

 The El Paso County Sheriff’s Office’s Reintegration and Recovery Program rehabilitates people who have been incarcerated for drug-related crimes.
 The program provides treatment, education and therapy for people with substance use disorders and works with aftercare services to reintegrate people into society.

-The higher-education institutions in the Colorado Springs, CO area promote drug awareness and education to both college students and community members.
+The higher-education institutions in the Colorado Springs area promote drug awareness and education to both college students and community members.
 The schools also provide counseling and wellness services for students suffering from drug or alcohol addiction.

 The Pikes Peak Community College Counseling and Resource Center provides six free counseling sessions for students suffering from a variety of mental health issues.
 Topics treated during therapy include depression, anxiety, anger, alcohol abuse and drug addiction.